larymak/Awesome-Open-Source-Programs/Grants and Funding/README.md

   - **Secure Open Source** - which support open source projects that improve the security of the internet.
 Awards up to $50,000.

 - [**Open Source Seed Initiative (OSSI)\***](https://osseeds.org/)

+- [**Igalia Coding Experience Program**](https://www.igalia.com/coding-experience/) - This is a grant program specifically meant for people studying Computer Science, Information Technology, or Free Software, whether in a formal setting or an informal one.